AnaHill/DatAnalyzer/README.md

 - [ ] Calculate and visualize signal propagation (for MEA files)
 - [ ] More interactive GUI, e.g. user could
   - [ ] delete or add peaks by clicking mouse
-  - [ ] crop data by mouse for partial data analysis, e.g. only consider time between 10 and 15 sec in 1 minute long recording
+  - [ ] crop data by mouse for partial data analysis, e.g. only consider time between 10 and 15 sec in a minute-long recording
-- [ ] More options for data filtering
+- [ ] More data filtering options
-- [ ] Architechtural change enabling better data analysis
+- [ ] Architectural change enabling better data analysis